stacks-network/docs/_develop/mining_intro.md

 ## Reaching the final scores

-Once the reviewer-partners generate reviews, we have 4 raw scores for each app, each between 0 and 100:
+Once the reviewer-partners generate reviews, each app has 4 raw scores between 0 and 100 for the following:

 * Product Hunt community score
 * Product Hunt team score